openresty/lua-nginx-module/README.markdown

  end
 ```

-Note that if the Content-Type header is not existed when `ngx.resp.get_headers` is called,
+Note: if the current response does not have a Content-Type header,
+but you use `ngx.resp.get_headers` to attempt retrieving it,
-the header will be generated and returned according to the current configuration.
+a side effect will be that a Content-Type header will be created and returned
+according to your nginx configuration.

 For example: